m-voit/concepts-of-programming-languages/README.md

 It was developed as part of a Computer Science (Master’s Degree) course at Rosenheim Technical University of Applied Sciences.

 The paper written in this study project is based on a parser for Boolean expressions developed in Go and JavaScript using parser combiners.
-This Boolean expression parser was then used to evaluate the support of functional programming concepts in the two programming languages.
+The Boolean expression parser was then used to compare the support of functional programming concepts in the two programming languages.

 ## Setup and requirements